square/leakcanary/docs/recipes.md

 LeakCanary runs in your main app process.
 LeakCanary 2 is optimized to keep memory usage low while analysing and runs in a background thread with priority `Process.THREAD_PRIORITY_BACKGROUND`.
 If you find that LeakCanary is still using too much memory or impacting the app process performance, you can configure it to run the analysis in a separate process.

-All you have to do is replace the `leakcanary-android` depedency with `leakcanary-android-process`:
+All you have to do is replace the `leakcanary-android` dependency with `leakcanary-android-process`:

 ```groovy
 dependencies {